-Asset Services have estimated that it will cost approximately \$500 to undertake the proposed modifications to the parking restrictions.
+Asset Services has estimated that it will cost approximately \$500 to undertake the proposed modifications to the parking restrictions.

 The amendment to existing restrictions in this location can be covered within in the current Operational Budget 2017-18 "Street Signs & Road Marking" WR0004.

-OFFICER RECOMMENDATION-ITEM 6.5
+OFFICER RECOMMENDATION-ITEM 10.6